-(a) Definitions.

-"Taxpayer Identification (TIN)," as used in this provision, means the number required by the Internal Revenue Service (IRS) to be used by the offeror in reporting income tax and other returns.
-The TIN may be either a social security number or an employer identification number.

-- (b) All offerors shall submit the information required in paragraphs (d) and (e) of this provision to comply with debt collection requirements of 31 U.S.C. §§ 7701(c) and 3325(d), reporting requirements of 26 U.S.C. §§ 6041, 6041A, and implementing regulations issued by the IRS.
+- (a) Definitions. - "Taxpayer Identification (TIN)," as used in this provision, means the number required by the Internal Revenue Service (IRS) to be used by the offeror in reporting income tax and other returns.
+The TIN may be either a social security number or an employer identification number. - (b) All offerors shall submit the information required in paragraphs (d) and (e) of this provision to comply with debt collection requirements of 31 U.S.C. §§ 7701(c) and 3325(d), reporting requirements of 26 U.S.C. §§ 6041, 6041A, and implementing regulations issued by the IRS.
 If the resulting contract is subject to the payment reporting requirements, the failure or refusal by the offeror to furnish the information may result in a 31 percent reduction of payments otherwise due under the contract. - (c) The TIN may be used by the government to collect and report on any delinquent amounts arising out of the offeror's relationship with the government (31 U.S.C. § 7701(c)(3)).
-If the resulting contract is subject to payment recording requirements, the TIN provided hereunder may be matched with IRS records to verify the accuracy of the offeror's TIN. - (d) Taxpayer Identification Number (TIN): - [] TIN has been applied for. - [] TIN is not required, because: - [] Offeror is a nonresident alien, foreign corporation or foreign partnership that does not have income effectively connected with the conduct of a trade or business in the United States and does not have an office or place of business or a fiscal paying agent in the United States; - [] Offeror is an agency or instrumentality of a foreign government; - [] Offeror is an agency or instrumentality of the federal government.
+If the resulting contract is subject to payment recording requirements, the TIN provided hereunder may be matched with IRS records to verify the accuracy of the offeror's TIN.

+(d) Taxpayer Identification Number (TIN):

+[] TIN has been applied for.

+[] TIN is not required, because:

+[] Offeror is a nonresident alien, foreign corporation or foreign partnership that does not have income effectively connected with the conduct of a trade or business in the United States and does not have an office or place of business or a fiscal paying agent in the United States;

+[] Offeror is an agency or instrumentality of a foreign government;

+[] Offeror is an agency or instrumentality of the federal government.

-- (e) Type of Organization:
+(e) Type of Organization:

-- [] sole proprietorship;
+[] sole proprietorship;

-- [] partnership;
+[] partnership;

-- [] corporate entity (not tax-exempt);
+[] corporate entity (not tax-exempt);

-- [] corporate entity (tax-exempt);
+[] corporate entity (tax-exempt);

-- [] government entity (federal, state or local);
+[] government entity (federal, state or local);

-- [] foreign government;
+[] foreign government;

-- [] international organization per 26 CFR 1.6049-4;
+[] international organization per 26 CFR 1.6049-4;

-- [] other .
+[] other

+(f) Contractor representations.

+The offeror represents as part of its offer that it is [], is not [] 51% owned and the management and daily operations are controlled by one or more members of the selected socio-economic group(s) below:

+] Women Owned Business

+] Minority Owned Business (if selected then one sub-type is required)